Constable Koothuru: Production

-Constable Koothuru is a remake of the 1962 Tamil film Policekaran Magal, itself based on a play with the same name.
+Constable Koothuru is a remake of the 1962 Tamil film Policekaran Magal, itself based on a play of the same name.
 Film News Anandan, who played a police photographer in the original film, reprised his role in this film.
 Jayalalithaa made her Telugu debut with this film, appearing as a dancer in the song "Andham Kosam Kannulu".
 Cinematography was handled by D.L.
 Narayana, and the editing by N. M. Shankar.

 Soundtrack

 The soundtrack of the film was composed by R. Govardhanam.